Psychometric tests – How to prepare and pass

-- Stay calm – We know it's easier said than done, but you'll never perform at your very best if you're stressed and worried.
-Stay calm, get yourself in the right frame of mind, and if you're unable to relax in the days leading up to the test, give these self-care techniques a go.
+- Stay calm – We know it's easier said than done, but you'll never perform at your best if you're stressed and worried.
+Stay calm and get yourself in the right frame of mind.
+If you're struggling to relax in the days leading up to the test, give these self-care techniques a go.

 - Be honest – When it comes to personality tests, there are no right or wrong answers.
 In fact, they're often designed to catch you out if you actively try to manipulate your answers, so avoid trying to do what you think is 'right'.
 Answer honestly, and you'll give the company a well-rounded view of what you're really like.
 If you're cut out for the job in question, it'll shine through.